Parth099/Azure-Certs/AZ-104/02 - Networking/01 - Virtual Network.md

 ## Network Security Groups (NSG)

+**Important**: By default communication between VMs in the same VNet is allowed.

 ### NSG VM Level

 Allows you to define at a `NIC`-level what traffic is allowed in and out of the machine via rules.